 See current data by age, ethnicity, health status, gender, average waiting times, candidates vs. registrants, and more at OPTN Data Reports.

-33,611 transplants were performed in 2016 – a new record high for the fourth consecutive year.
+34,770 transplants were performed in 2017 – a new record high for the fifth consecutive year.

 For current data reports on transplants performed, including by recipient age, ethnicity, gender, or state, visit the OPTN Data Reports.